 From a retention strategy perspective, an attrition rate ignores important patterns as it considers time as a chronology, rather than a variable.
 That is, it treats the turnover of a recent starter the same as a tenured veteran.
-This results in missing important patterns such as milestone-based turnover trends or staying power of certain employee groups, both of which help informing retention strategy.
+This results in missing important patterns such as milestone-based turnover trends or staying power of certain employee groups, both of which help inform retention strategy.

 Understanding Turnover and Tenure

-Turnover and Tenure have a complex relationship.
+Turnover and tenure have a complex relationship.
 A business with a high turnover will logically have a lower average tenure, and at the same time tenure is an important factor in the decision to exit.
 It follows that any analysis of attrition in isolation from tenure will smooth over important insight.

-Considering the above diagram, which visualises the careers of individuals within an organisation (each line represent the start and end date of an employee), a traditional attrition calculation would simply count the number of end-points during a period and divide by the number of lines present at the beginning of the period.
+Considering the above diagram, which visualises the careers of individuals within an organisation (each line represents the start and end date of an employee), a traditional attrition calculation would simply count the number of end-points during a period and divide by the number of lines present at the beginning of the period.